IcookTacos/gopt/README.md

 ```

 ### /api/list
 List the value for a given key.
+Returns a 200 OK response and the value of the corresponding key.

 Call:
 ```bash